 This dish also perfectly solves the dilemma of choosing pasta or salad.
 So, with this easy to pull-together meal, you get both.

 My first introduction to really really good feta cheese

 My friend Bonnie and I visited Greece many years ago during our year long adventure.
 You can read more about our travels in my earlier post about Egyptian Basboussa.
 I had chosen Greece as the warm place that I wanted to spend my always cold January birthday.
 I can still recall the briny olives, the anise scented bread and the licorice flavoured ouzo.
 But what I can still vividly recall to this day was the amazing creamy, salty feta cheese that we ate at many outdoor cafes.

-Feta cheese is a very important component of greek food.
-And this Lemony Greek Horiatiki Pasta Salad is loaded with feta.
-While we were in Greece, we worked at an orange orchard picking oranges to make some money so we could continue travelling.
-We would walk over to the orange orchards in the morning.
-We worked alongside local greek women.
-Everyday they would bring homemade greek bread and big hunks of creamy, salty sheep’s milk feta cheese for lunch, as well as bottles of red wine.
+Feta cheese is a very important component of Greek food.
+And this pasta salad is loaded with it.
+While we were in Greece, Bonnie and I worked at an orchard near Corinth, Peloponnese picking oranges to make some money so we could continue travelling.
+After breakfast, we would walk over to the orange orchards from our campground.
+We always worked alongside a few of the local greek women.
+Everyday they would bring a packed lunch with them to share with us.
+Their lunch always included homemade Greek bread and big hunks of creamy, salty sheep’s milk feta cheese for lunch, as well as bottles of red wine.
 Heavenly!
-And so kind!
+And so kind.

-This salad really comes together in a snap.
+This salad comes together in a snap.
 While the pasta is cooking, you can slice the tomatoes, cube the cucumbers, crumble the feta and drain the olives.
 After you have drained the pasta, pour in the lovely veg, drizzle on the vinaigrette and lunch is ready!